Following yesterday’s stunning triumph over Widnes Vikings, we take a look at the three talk points in the aftermath of the game. Three in a row

-Niall Evalds returned to the AJ Bell Stadium for the first time in almost three months after a spell on the sidelines and what a return it was.
+Niall Evalds returned to the The Salford Stadium for the first time in almost three months after a spell on the sidelines and what a return it was.
 Evalds crossed for two tries with his first showcasing his brilliant support play while his second displayed his ability to come into the attacking line.

 Finally, sticking with the back line, Ed Chamberlain was another standout performer hitting lines out wide and racing away for a try in the first half.
 Chamberlain recently signed a two-year contract with Salford and has already began to show what he is capable of.